 According to surveys, approximately 7 percent of American high school students have used fake IDs to buy and drink alcohol,4 but some believe this number will increase as the technology necessary to make counterfeit identification becomes more accessible and less expensive.
 In fact, these newer technologies are making it much harder for scanners to distinguish real IDs from fake ones, which is why this remains a concern.

 But fake IDs aren’t just for buying alcohol.
-In recent years, restrictions have been put a number of over-the-counter medications — especially cough syrups and cold medicines — due to the dextromethorphan5 and other dangerous ingredients6 they contain.
+In recent years, restrictions have been put on a number of over-the-counter medications — especially cough syrups and cold medicines — due to the dextromethorphan and other dangerous ingredients5 they contain.
 These are often called “behind-the-counter medications.”
 In short, young people may take these medications in dangerously large amounts to experience the hallucinogenic and dissociative effects that high dosages trigger.
 Since the law states you be 18 or older to buy such medications today, many youths are turning to counterfeit IDs.

 THROUGH ILLEGITIMATE ONLINE VENDORS

 You can buy almost anything on the internet today, including prescription drugs.
 There are countless online pharmacies that allow individuals to buy a variety of different prescription medications that could otherwise never be obtained without a prescription from a doctor.
 In many cases, these online vendors are located in other countries, which makes getting them shut down quite a complicated process.
-This means that any teen could search for one of these illegitimate online pharmacies, order a bunch of painkillers, and have them delivered right to his or her home just a couple days later.
+This means that any teen could search for one of these illegitimate online pharmacies, order a bunch of painkillers, and have them delivered right to his or her home just a couple of days later.
 Of course, this is a major problem for other demographic groups, too, but with online shopping being as common as it is today, most youths could receive shipments of prescription drugs without their families suspecting anything unusual.

 While we expect adolescents to try new things and push boundaries, substance abuse among youths has become a huge problem with far-reaching implications.
-For instance, the prevalence of alcohol and drug use among youths indicates that the recreational use of mind-altering substance is becoming normalized and socially accepting.
+For instance, the prevalence of alcohol and drug use among youths indicates that the recreational use of a mind-altering substance is becoming normalized and socially accepting.
 In turn, this means more people becoming addicts, more addicts who are receiving treatment, and so on.
 However, by learning how youths are obtaining alcohol and drugs, we are better positioned to understand some of their reasons for turning to substance abuse in the first place and may be able to steer them in a safer, more productive direction.

 Written by Dane O’Leary